Tracking Saint Nick’s Sleigh on Christmas Eve - NewsBreak

 Some of the games available are a code lab, an elf Maker, Santa Selfie and more!

 Mr. Claus sets off with his reindeer from his hometown on the Arctic Circle and makes his first stop in Finland.
-As of 10 A.M., this morning Santa has delivered over 980 thousand gifts!
+As of 9 A.M., Santa has delivered over 980 thousand gifts!

 The Colorado-based agency allows people to follow Santa’s journey on noradsanta.org website, social media channels, and mobile app.